brentspector/urcollectionmanager/README.rst

 TODO:

-- Screenscraper UR for player data (need to test)
 - Use UR-API_ to collect player data.
 UR-API-Example_
 - Default to file output (excel or some form of that)
-- Enable link to database
 - Testing (pytest, Coverage-py_)
 - Documentation (Sphinx_)